Hayley GulayetsRUNVAN® AMBASSADOR

-- [community] getting over 100 runners out to Tuesday Run Crew while connecting with new runners and other crews around Calgary, and
+- Getting over 100 runners out to Tuesday Run Crew while connecting with new runners and other crews around Calgary [community], and

-Take us back to the first time you ran your first race.
+Take us back to your first race.
 What was it like?
 How long ago was it?
-What do you think has changed since then in the Vancouver running scene?
+What do you think has changed since then in the running scene?

-Name a few of your favourite places to run in Vancouver or your city.
+Name a few of your favourite places to run in Vancouver and Calgary.
 Why do they stand out for you?

 Favourite in Vancouver: The Seawall, the bliss of being along the coast while breathing the salty air is such an amazing feeling – nowhere to be, cruising along and enjoying the scenery.

 Favourite in Calgary: hands down by the river – especially on the Southside in summer away from the noise of the city and traffic.
 I am fortunate to live 3 blocks from the Bow River pathway and knowing I can lace up, head out and be river side in minutes is incredible.
 I find being outside and often connecting with friends over a run by the river allows me to step away from the chaos of my day-to-day and enjoy the moment.